GoogleCloudPlatform/sap-deployment-automation/stacks/HANA-Scaleup/README.md

 # Deploy HANA scaleup stack

-* Use the ansible wrapper script under `sap-iac/ansible-wrapper` to deploy the stack.

-* The ansible wrapper script will setup the environment along with installing the correct terraform and ansible version required for running the code
+* Use the `ansible-wrapper` script at the root of the repository to deploy the stack.
+The ansible wrapper script will setup the environment along with installing the correct ansible version and dependencies required for running the code.

-* Run the below command by changing into the root folder `sap-iac/` for deploying the SAP HANA scaleup stack

 `./ansible-wrapper ./stacks/HANA-Scaleup/playbook.yml --extra-vars '@./stacks/HANA-Scaleup/vars/deploy-vars.yml'`

 # Destroy HANA scaleup stack

-* Run the below command by changing into the root folder `sap-iac/` for destroying the SAP HANA scaleup stack
+* Use the `ansible-wrapper` script at the root of the repository to destroy the stack.

 `./ansible-wrapper ./stacks/HANA-Scaleup/playbook.yml -e state=absent --extra-vars '@./stacks/HANA-Scaleup/vars/deploy-vars.yml'`